 - Dialectical behavior therapy

 - Group therapy

 Get Help During Xanax Withdrawal

 Do you need treatment to overcome Xanax dependence or addiction?
 Serenity House Detox has a range of substance use programs and services, including:

 - A holistic approach to treatment and therapy

-Don’t let fear of withdrawal keep you from stopping your Xanax use.
+Don’t let the fear of withdrawal keep you from stopping your Xanax use.
 Get treatment for Xanax withdrawal to overcome your substance use disorder.
-Call Serenity House Detox at 866-294-5306 to begin your journey toward sobriety.
+Contact Serenity House Detox at 866.294.5306 to begin your journey toward sobriety.